functionpointer/arduino-MLX90393/README.md

 Published on platformio: https://platformio.org/lib/show/13048/arduino-MLX90393

-# Framworks other than arduino
+# Frameworks other than arduino

 This library is mostly platform agnostic.
 The only arduino specific code is encapsulated by a Hal class.